Chapter 15:

 “No!”
 Sharzin yelped, stepping from the shadows and releasing her arrow.
 “Aesandoral!”

-That was when the musical machine that had been sneaking around the edge of the battlefield took its opportunity to pounce.
-Two heavy blows came from oversized drumsticks, knocking Sharzin to the ground.
+That was when a musical machine that had been sharing the nearby shadows unbeknownst to Sharzin, snuck around the edge of the battlefield and took its opportunity to pounce.
+Two heavy blows from oversized drumsticks bashed against the back of her head, knocking the rogue to the ground.

-Rolling to the side, she dodged two more strikes as it pounded against the cobblestone road.
+Rolling to her side, she dodged two more strikes as it pounded against the cobblestone road where her face had been.

 Oh crap, too close.
 Too close!